freddieweir/brew-up/README.md

 - All scripts are idempotent (safe to run multiple times)
 - Scripts will skip already-installed packages
+- Interactive confirmation prompt before installing (use `--yes` to skip)
 - Do NOT run with `sudo` - Homebrew doesn't support root installation